About Office Wellness

 In 2009 he proposed and established the Impact writing contest, in which students at Edinboro University of Pennsylvania. submitted paragraphs of 200 words or less on a topic of their choice.
 The authors of the paragraphs with the greatest impact won.
 Over 40 students participated.

-He has written several books, numerous articles at Hubpages.com (see under Hubs on this page), and founded the Build-A-Book project.
+He has written several books, numerous articles at Hubpages.com (see under Articles on the main page), and founded the Build-A-Book project.

 Do not attempt this.